kestra-io/docs/content/blogs/2024-10-30-code-in-any-language.md

     commands:
       - python example.py
 ```

-One key difference here is the `namespaceFiles` property which allows the task to see files stored in the namespace.
-This means when we run the task, the container will have these files inside of it for us to use / run commands on.
-We can either enable this for all files, or use the `includes` and `excludes` property to specify specifics if we want to avoid unrelated or sensitive files being accessed by mistake.

 While the Script task made it easy to add dynamic values to our code, we can do the same by passing them into the task as an environment variable and then retrieving them in our Python code using `os.environ`.